Ford Falcon (XH): Terra concept

+The Terra concept was unveiled at the 1997 Melbourne Motor Show, it was developed in partnership with Royal Melbourne Institute of Technology (RMIT) design students.
+It was based on a regular Falcon Utility powered by a 4.0-litre straight six, the Terra added 15-inch alloy wheels, raised suspension by 40 mm, sports bar, overhead driving lamps, and a skeleton of a tailgate made from bars similar in design to the sports bar.
+It was made in rear-wheel-drive.

 Replacement

 The XH Falcon Ute models were replaced in June 1999 by Ute variants of the AU Falcon range.
 By that time, the XH models were relatively unrefined and antiquated, as the basic design dated back to the XD Falcon of 1979.
 The XH Van was discontinued and was not replaced, bringing to an end the 38-year history of the Australian "Falcon Van", which began with the XK Falcon two-door panel-van model in 1961.